krestfield/docs/certdog/scripts.md

 * Push certificate data to another system or database

+* Synchronising an AD CS database with the Certdog inventory

+* Generating weekly reports

 Scripts can be Shell (Linux) or PowerShell (Windows/Linux) and must be uploaded prior to being specified in a Workflow

 <br>